Do you have a drug or alcohol addiction? Do you live in the Surrey area? Would you like to get clean?

 It must be noted however that Post-Acute Withdrawal Syndrome can weeks or months after cessation of an addictive substance.
 Read on to learn more.

 During detox, withdrawal symptoms will occur.
 For some, they might be more severe than for others.
 It’s crucial that you undergo detox under close medical care.
-Some of the symptoms might be more severe and might require medication, which we will provide you.
+Some of the symptoms might be more severe and might require medication.

-We’ll help you battle your way through detox; it can be tough, but with proper support and care, you can do it.
-But this step is crucial to take your life back into your hands and to have hope of a better, sober future.
+We’ll help you battle your way through detox.
+It can be tough, but with proper support and care, you can do it.

-Below we have listed some of the anticipated withdrawal symptoms from different types of substances:
+Below we have listed some common withdrawal symptoms :

-These programmes are designed especially for people who have gone through initial detox and are looking to restore some degree of normalcy.
-These facilities are not as strict as rehab, but they still have some rules; you’ll stay sober, for starters, and there will be minimal to no temptations to relapse.
+These programmes are designed for people who have gone through detox.
+They are not as strict as rehab, but they still have some rules.
+You’ll have to stay sober, of course.